 Digital [Technology] has transformed the ways in which customers discover, explore, buy, and engage with products and services, allowing them to transcend traditional channel boundaries (Forrester, 2016).
 An organization will become more adaptive (Adaptive Enterprise) in meeting the demands of its customers, by optimizing the use of its resources and ensuring the supply is matched to this and synchronized at all times.

 The future rarely turns out as imagined.
 Typically, a future view is myopic and rooted in a singular technology of the day that will solve everything.
 However, it won't because of the limitations of the technology and how it is adapted.
 We need to take a more comprehensive view of the past and examine periods of transition.

 For 300 years we have been imagining the future and realizing it through transformative projects which delivered solutions incorporating emerging technologies.
 This transformation journey has been taken before and should not be foreboding to an organization.
-We can take lessons from these historical periods, projects, and journeys to create a more comprehensive and compelling iterative transformation strategy for an organization.
+We can take lessons from these historical periods, projects, and journeys to create a more comprehensive and compelling (iterative) transformation strategy for an organization.